 No. I don’t believe that for one minute.

 Life is much the same at first.
 I make all my workouts.
 I never spent much time with Dad before, so I don’t really miss him after he moves out.
 He gets an apartment in the Grove.
 He calls during Christmas vacation.
 I tell him about an up-coming swim meet at Dade-South, which he actually attends.
 I win some medals.
-He says he was glad he came.
+He says he’s glad he came.
 Something unspoken is up, but I know he deserves his own life.
 Remembering their embarrassment last summer when I asked why I had no siblings, I have a clue where their problems lies.
 It just doesn’t affect me.

 Winter in Miami is warm and dry, no afternoon thunderstorms or flooded streets.
 The ranchers burn the sugar cane in the Everglades, with the thick brown smoke drifting over the city.

 Stu wants to ride our bikes in Everglades National Park.
 His dad agrees to drive us, suggesting we camp overnight, as long as he comes with us.
 We need the car as it is about forty miles to the Park.
 Surprisingly, Scott wants to come, too.
 We pack tents, sleeping and cooking gear into their station wagon, with the bikes secure on the roof, and drive to the National Park.
 The Everglades is a huge area where Lake Okeechobee flows hundreds of miles to the ocean.
 It’s fun riding on the paths and trails, not having to keep an eye out for traffic.
 It wasn’t that exciting until Stu spots a baby alligator.
 His dad grabs him before he can pick it up.
 He tells us to high-tail it away because a baby is never far from its mother.
 Thoughts of an alligator attack get our motors running.
 It’s all we talk about that night at camp, better than ghost stories after dinner.
-Stu gets scared that a giant mother alligator would come into our camp and attack him in his sleep.
+Stu gets scared that a giant mother alligator will come into our camp and attack him in his sleep.
 He insists he sleep in his dad’s tent for protection, even though we assure him alligators only attack when threatened, Stu is not convinced.
-That left Scott and me sleeping in the other tent.
+That leaves Scott and me sleeping in the other tent.
 Laying on top of our sleeping bags we start talking about the team.
 Scott wants to know how dating Lydia is going, meaning how romantic we are.
 I disappoint him because there are no juicy details, just dates where we hold hands.
 I ask him who he likes.
 He admits he really has not dated anyone.

 “I write in my log how I need to be more outgoing if I’m ever going to have a girlfriend.”